28 Things Not to Miss in San Francisco | San Francisco Travel

 Fisherman’s Wharf is home to PIER 39, a festive waterfront marketplace that is one of the city’s most popular attractions.
 A community of California sea lions has taken up residence on the docks in the PIER 39 Marina and visitors line the nearby railing to watch their antics.

 The best way to see and experience San Francisco is on foot.
-Wild SF Walking Tours offers a food crawl, a tour of the Castro and Mission District, and a Haunted San Francisco Ghost Tour.
+Wild SF Walking Tours offers a Haunted San Francisco Ghost Tour.
 Go behind the scenes at Oracle Park, the home of the San Francisco Giants.
 You'll have access to the player's dugout, luxury suites, and more.
 There are walking tours for foodies, too!
 You'll make stops along the way to taste unique foods originating from different cultures.

 San Francisco is a hub for every music genre, from rock and pop to hip-hop and jazz.
 Venues like The Fillmore, The Warfield Theater, and The Masonic are some of San Francisco's most legendary music halls, welcoming musicians from around the world.
 Past musical acts at these historic venues include MGMT, Jimi Hendrix, Prince, and many more.